ibagmet/Circle-Second-Trying/README.md

 ### TODO

+* Replace explicit references to input element IDs and Names with references through the associated labels.
+* Centralize registered user information to one place.
-* Centralize the user information to one place.
+* Centralize guest user information to one place.
 * Centralize credit card information to one place.
 * Centralize credit card form entry to one method.
+* Centralize gift card form entry to one method.
+* Replace the loops in the tests with individual examples (have to find a way to keep the browser open between examples).